avigad/polya/examples/tutorial.md

 s.prove(f(x**2) > f(x))
 ```

-The Blackboard
+The blackboard
 --------------

-Polya works by maintaining inequality information using a central
+Polya works by maintaining inequality information using a central structure, the
-structure, the **Blackboard**.
-It is possible to work directly with
+*blackboard*.
+It is possible to work with the blackboard directly:
-blackboards:

 ```python
 b = Blackboard()